JoshuaKasa/Flexcom/README.md

 Flexcom is a intepreted command language written in GML (GameMaker Studio 2.3).
 It can be used for debugging purposes or for any game that requires a console, for example a game about programming.
-Flexcom also comes with a built-in IDE with full customisable colors and functions.
+Flexcom also comes with a built-in IDE with full customisable colors and functions, it isn't yet able to declare variables tho, but this will change in a short amount of time.

+## **Name origin**

+Flexcom is named after the combination of the word "flex" (which stands for flexible) and "com" (which stands for command), in fact it is a very flexible command language!

 # **Installation**